vuejs/vitepress/docs/en/reference/default-theme-home-page.md

 }
 ```

-Also you may customize it further by combining `--vp-home-hero-name-background` to give the `name` gradient color.
+You may also customize it further by combining `--vp-home-hero-name-background` to give the `name` a gradient color.

 ```css
 :root {